 That’s how this journey usually begins, and when things go according to plan, the voyage can take just several days.
 But the Malaysian, Indonesian and Thai maritime authorities had been keeping a watchful eye on irregular movements this season, and the smugglers had stalled the boats to avoid detection.
-Hasson had been transferred onto a grey vessel, which held more than 800 men, women and children, and for many weeks, they sat pressed up against each other like sardines, with no room to stretch their limbs.
+From the trawler, Hasson had been transferred onto a grey vessel, along with more than 800 men, women and children; and for many weeks, they sat pressed up against each other like sardines, with no room to stretch their limbs.
 Most of them had to huddle below deck in the vessel’s humid underbelly, which soon reeked of sweat and urine, while those above deck were burned by constant exposure to the sun.
 Their hair grew out, their beards grew thick.
 They grew dehydrated, malnourished and sick.
-If they are lucky, barring a storm, the journey may not get worse than this.
+If they were lucky, barring a storm, the journey might not get worse than this.
 However, stories of travellers being physically or sexually abused by boat crews are not uncommon.
 Sometimes, too, death follows.
 According to a United Nations High Commissioner for Refugees (UNHCR) report, more than 1,000 people have died along this sea route since 2014.

 Since late 2014, however, smugglers have reportedly preferred to hold their passengers at sea while waiting to collect payment.
 Two months after he left home, Hasson called his mother from the boat using a smuggler’s mobile phone, since his own and other meagre belongings — his UNHCR refugee card (his only proof of identity), 1,000 Bangladeshi taka (a little more than RM50) and a memory card containing digital photographs of his family — had been, like everyone else’s belongings, confiscated on board.
 It was the first time his mother had heard from him since he had run away from home, but she understood.
 She agreed to take the money to the broker in Bangladesh, and took comfort from the fact that once it was paid, her son would be ferried safely to Malaysia’s shores.